 You don’t need to be able to speak much French to get along in Tremblant as we give 10 hours of French lessons during the season.

-On arrival, you will meet Helene, our French Tutor, who will talk to you about your level of French and arrange a series of lessons for you and your group that will take place over your first weeks in Canada.
+On arrival, you will meet Patrice, our French Tutor, who will talk to you about your level of French and arrange a series of lessons for you and your group that will take place over your first weeks in Canada.
+Patrice is a language teacher at a College in Quebec so is highly qualified to assist you in improving your French.

 Everyone has been impressed with these lessons and we find that they really help you to settle into life in Quebec.
 Even people with a limited knowledge of French at the start of the season have returned home able to speak French fluently!